rodrigosapedroso/course_projects/README.md

 * **3. Budget App**
     * A program that helps manage personal finances by creating budget categories, tracking deposits and withdrawals, transferring funds between categories, and visualizing spending with a text-based bar chart showing percentages spent per category.

+* **4. Polygon Area Calculator**
+    * A program that defines Rectangle and Square classes, allowing calculation of area, perimeter, diagonal, and visual representation.
+It also includes methods to adjust dimensions, compare sizes, and determine how many times one shape can fit inside another.

 ---

 ## How to Run the Solutions